 Yes, there are no longer any COVID-19 related restrictions on the use of Crown land, for more information and to stay up to date, please visit www.ofah.org/covid19closures.

-The government has specifically asked people to stay home unless absolutely necessary to avoid unnecessary burdens on rural services and food supplies.
-However, there are no restrictions on the use of Crown land leases or Land Use Permits, such as hunt camps.
-Keep in mind that the 10-person maximum group size is in effect, even for hunt camps.
-For more details, please visit www.ofah.org/covid19closures.
+There are currently no restrictions on the use of Crown land leases or Land Use Permits, such as hunt camps.
+However, keep in mind that the 10-person maximum group size is in effect, even for hunt camps, and the government is encouraging people to limit social interactions with people outside of their own home.

 The OFAH is encouraging all anglers and hunters to abide by all government Orders and follow government public health guidelines to ensure the safety of themselves and others.
 Where anglers and hunters live in the province, the opportunities available to them, and other factors will determine whether someone should go fishing or hunting.
 The direction of public health officials is paramount right now and every angler and hunter need to take an honest look at their situation and determine if they can fish and hunt within those guidelines.
 More details on OFAH’s advice to anglers and hunters is available here: www.ofah.org/safetytips.